 A wide range of strategies are used to measure the impact of our Writing curriculum.
 The impact of learning is measured through formative and summative assessment.
-Children are assessed against key performance indicators (identified as mild, medium, hot; mild = previous year group, medium = current year group, hot = following year group) at the end of each teaching sequence.
-These are kept in the back of each child's English book and easily visible to both children and teachers.
-An overview of our My Writing Journey: Progression Document can be seen on our website.
+Children are assessed against key performance indicators each term.

-English books are scrutinised by the Senior Leadership Team on a half-termly basis in order to assess strengths and weaknesses in specific teaching sequences.
+English book looks are completed regularly by the subject lead/English consultant and SLT in order to assess strengths and weaknesses in specific teaching sequences.

 Teacher assessments in writing are submitted on a termly basis and children who are not achieving in line with expectations are given further intervention sessions in order to address any misconceptions and to allow children to progress with their learning.
-Pupil Progress meetings are carried out termly by the SLT and English lead to discuss pupils who may need further intervention to support/challenge and through a professional dialogue and sharing of best practice/ideas, SMART targets are set to maximise learning potential within this area of the curriculum.
+Pupil Progress meetings are carried out to discuss pupils who may need further intervention to support/challenge and through a professional dialogue and sharing of best practice/ideas; SMART targets are set to maximise learning potential within this area of the curriculum.